WenshuaiJiangCorn/sl-experiment-wj/README.md

 ### Step 4: Acquiring Data

-### sl-lick-train
-Runs a single lick-training session.
-All animals in the Sun lab undergo a two-stage training protocol before they start participating in project-specific experiments.
-The first phase of the training protocol is lick training, where the animals are trained to operate the lick-tube while being head-fixed.
-This training is carried out for 2 days.

-### sl-run-train
-Runs a single run-training session.
-The second phase of the Sun lab training protocol is run training, where the animals run on the wheel treadmill while being head-fixed to get water rewards.
-This training is carried out for the 5 days following the lick-training.

-### sl-experiment
-Runs a single experiment session.
-Each project has to define one or more experiment configurations that can be executed via this command.
-Every experiment configuration may be associated with a unique Unity VR task, which has to be activated independently of running this command.
-See the [project directory notes](#project-directory) to learn about experiment configuration files which are used by this command.
+Each acquisition system supports one or more distinct types of data-acquisition sessions (runtimes).
+As a minimum, this includes an 'experiment' session type, which is the primary use case for all acquisition systems in the lab.
+Some systems may also support one or more training session types, which often do not acquire any brain activity data, but otherwise behave similar to experiment sessions.

+#### Mesoscope-VR

+The Mesoscope-VR system supports four types of runtime sessions, each associated with a unique runtime command exposed by the sl-experiment library:
+1. **Window Checking**: This session is executed by calling the `sl-check-window` command.
+It guides the user through finding the imaging plane and generating the reference MotionEstimator.me and zstack.tiff files for the checked animal.
+This session is typically used ~2–3 weeks after the surgical intervention and before any training or experiment sessions to assess the quality of the intervention and the suitability of including the animal in experiment cohorts.
+2. **Lick Training**: This session is executed by calling the `sl-lick-train` command.
+All animals that participate in Mesoscope-VR experiments undergo a two-stage training protocol, with lick training being the first stage.
+During this runtime, the animals are head fixed in the Mesoscope enclosure for ~ 20 minutes.
+The primary goal of the runtime is to teach the animals to lick at the water tube to consume water rewards and associate the sound tone emitted at reward delivery with water coming out of the tube.
+During runtime, the running wheel is locked, so the animals cannot run.
+3. **Run Training**: This session is executed by calling the `sl-run-train` command.
+This is the second stage of the mandatory two-stage Mesoscope-VR training protocol.
+During this runtime, the animals are head fixed in the Mesoscope enclosure for ~ 40 minutes.
+The primary goal of the runtime is to teach the animals to run on the wheel while head-fixed and to associate running with receiving water rewards.
+During runtime, the running wheel is unlocked, but the Virtual Reality screens are kept off, ensuring that the animal is not exposed to any visual cues until the first experiment day.
+4. **Mesoscope Experiment**: This session is executed by calling the `sl-experiment` command.
+This type of session is designed to execute the experiment specified in the target *experiment_configuration.yaml* file (see above).
+The system supports varying experiment configurations and Virtual Reality environments, offering experimenters the flexibility to run different projects using the same set of APIs and system hardware.

 ### Step 5: Preprocessing and Managing Data

-### sl-process
-This command can be called to preprocess the target training or experiment session data folder.
-Typically, this library calls the preprocessing pipeline as part of the runtime command, so there is no need to use this command separately.
-However, if the runtime or preprocessing is unexpectedly interrupted, call this command to ensure the target session is preprocessed and transferred to the long-term storage destinations.

-### sl-purge
-To maximize data integrity, this library does not automatically delete redundant data from the ScanImagePC or the VRPC, even if the data has been safely backed up to long-term storage destinations.
-This command discovers all redundant data marked for deletion by various Sun lab pipelines and deletes it from the ScanImagePC or the VRPC.

-***Critical!*** This command has to be called at least weekly to prevent running out of disk space on the ScanImagePC and VRPC.
+All acquisition systems support two major ways of handling the session data acquired at runtime.
+For most runtimes, the choice of how to handle the data is made as part of the acquisition system shutdown sequence.
+However, in the case of unexpected runtime terminations, all data preprocessing steps can also be executed manually by calling the appropriate CLI command.

+The first and most commonly used way is to **preprocess** the acquired data.
+This can be done manually by calling the `sl-preprocess` command.
+Preprocessing consists of two major steps.
+The first step pulls all available data to the main data acquisition system machine (PC) and re-packages (re-compresses) the data to reduce its size without loss.
+The second step distributes (pushes) the data to **multiple** long-term storage destinations, such as the NAS and the BioHPC server.

+**Critical!** It is imperative that **all** valid data acquired in the lab undergoes preprocessing **as soon as possible**.
+Only preprocessed data is stored in a way that maximizes its safety by using both redundancy and parity.
+Data that is not preprocessed may be **lost** in the case of emergency, which is considerably less likely for the preprocessed data.

+When preprocessed data is successfully and safely pushed to long-term storage destinations, the preprocessing runtime marks all raw data directories for that session stored on any acquisition system machine for deletion by creating the *ubiquitin.bin* marker files.
+It then calls a function that finds and removes marked directories for **all available projects and animals**.
+This final step can be triggered manually by calling the `sl-purge` CLI command.
+To optimize disk space usage on acquisition system machines, it is recommended to call this command at least daily.

+The second way of managing the data is primarily used during testing and when handling interrupted sessions that did not generate any valid data.
+This involves removing all session data from **both** the data acquisition system and all long-term storage destinations.
+This runtime is extremely dangerous and, if not used carefully, can
+***permanently delete valid data***.
+This processing mode can be triggered using the `sl-delete-session-data` CLI command, although it is not recommended for most users.
 ---

 ## API Documentation

-See the [API documentation](https://sl-experiment-api-docs.netlify.app/) for the detailed description of the methods and classes exposed by components of this library.
+See the [API documentation](https://sl-experiment-api-docs.netlify.app/) for the detailed description of the methods and classes exposed by components of this library, as well as all available CLI commands with their arguments
 ___

 ## Recovering from Interruptions
-While it is not typical for the data acquisition or preprocessing pipelines to fail during runtime, it is not impossible.
+While it is not typical for the data acquisition or preprocessing pipelines to fail during runtime, it is possible.
 The library can recover or gracefully terminate the runtime for most code-generated errors, so this is usually not a concern.
-However, if a major interruption (i.e., power outage) occurs or the ScanImagePC encounters an interruption, manual intervention is typically required before the VRPC can run new data acquisition or preprocessing runtimes.
+However, if a major interruption (i.e., power outage) occurs or one of the hardware assets malfunctions during runtime, manual intervention is typically required to recover the session data and reset the acquisition system.

 ### Data acquisition interruption

-***Critical!*** If you encounter an interruption during data acquisition (training or experiment runtime), it is impossible to resume the interrupted session.
-Moreover, since this library acts independently of the ScanImage software managing the Mesoscope, you will need to manually shut down the other acquisition process.
-If VRPC is interrupted, terminate Mesoscope data acquisition via the ScanImage software.
-If the Mesoscope is interrupted, use 'ESC+Q' to terminate the VRPC data acquisition.

-If VRPC is interrupted during data acquisition, follow this instruction:
+Data acquisition can be interrupted in two main ways, the first being due to an external asset failure, for example, if the ScanImagePC unexpectedly shuts down during Mesoscope-VR system runtime.
+In this case, the runtime pauses and instructs the user to troubleshoot the issue and then resume the runtime.
+This type of *soft* interruption is handled gracefully during runtime, data processing, and analysis to exclude the data collected during the interruption from the output dataset.
+Generally, soft interruptions are supported for most external assets, which includes anything not managed directly by the sl-experiment library and the main data acquisition system PC.
+While inconvenient, these interruptions do not typically require specialized handling other than recovering and restoring the failed asset.

+**Note!** While most soft interruptions typically entail resuming the interrupted runtime, it is also possible to instead terminate the runtime.
+To do so, execute the `termiante` command via the GUI instead of trying to resume the runtime.
+In this case, the system attempts to execute a graceful shutdown procedure, saving all valid data in the process.

+The second way involves interruption due to sl-experiment runtime failures or unexpected shut-downs of the main acquisition system PC.
+In these cases, manual user intervention is typically required to recover the useful data and reset the system before the acquisition can be restarted.
+The handling of such cases often consists of specific steps or each supported acquisition system.
+Typically, these *hard* interruptions are related to major issues, such as global facility power loss or severe malfunction of sensitive acquisition system components, such as microcontrollers and communication cables.

+#### Mesoscope-VR
+If the VRPC runtime unexpectedly interrupts at any point without executing the graceful shutdown, follow these
+instructions:
-1. If the session involved Mesoscope imaging, shut down the Mesoscope acquisition process and make sure all required files (frame stacks, motion estimator data, cranial window screenshot) have been generated and saved to the **mesoscope_frames** folder.
+1. If the session involved Mesoscope imaging, shut down the Mesoscope acquisition process and make sure all required files (frame stacks, motion estimator data, cranial window screenshot) have been generated and saved to the **mesoscope_data** folder.
-2. Remove the animal from the Mesoscope-VR system.
+2. If necessary, **manually** edit the session_descriptor.yaml, the mesoscope_positions.yaml and the zaber_positions.yaml files to include actual runtime information.
+Estimate the volume of water delivered at runtime by manually reading the water tank level gauge.
+3. Remove the animal from the Mesoscope enclosure.
+If necessary, use the *Zaber Launcher* app to directly interface with Zaber motors and move them in a way that allows the animal to be recovered from the enclosure.
-3. Use Zaber Launcher to **manually move the HeadBarRoll axis to have a positive angle** (> 0 degrees).
+4. Use Zaber Launcher to **manually move the HeadBarRoll axis to have a positive angle** (> 0 degrees).
 This is critical!
-If this is not done, the motor will not be able to home during the next session and will instead collide with the movement guard, at best damaging the motor and, at worst, the Mesoscope or the animal.
+If this is not done, the motor will not be able to home during the next session and will instead collide with the movement guard, at best damaging the motor and, at worst, the Mesoscope.
-4. Go into the 'Device Settings' tab of the Zaber Launcher, click on each Device tab (NOT motor!) and navigate to its User Data section.
+5. Go into the 'Device Settings' tab of the Zaber Launcher, click on each Device tab (NOT motor!) and navigate to its User Data section.
 Then **flip Setting 1 from 0 to 1**.
-Without this, the library will refuse to operate the Zaber Motors.
+Without this, the library will refuse to operate the Zaber Motors during all future runtimes.
-5. If the session involved Mesoscope imaging, **rename the mesoscope_frames folder to prepend the session name, using an underscore to separate the folder name from the session name**.
-For example, from mesoscope_frames → 2025-11-11-05-03-234123_mesoscope_frames.
-Critical! if this is not done, the library may **delete** any leftover Mesoscope files during the next runtime and will not be able to properly preprocess the frames for the interrupted session during the next step.
+6. If the session involved Mesoscope imaging, **rename the mesoscope_data folder to prepend the session name, using an underscore to separate the folder name from the session name**.
+For example, from mesoscope_data → 2025-11-11-05-03-234123_mesoscope_data. **Critical!** if this is not done, the library may **delete** any leftover Mesoscope files during the next runtime and will not be able to properly preprocess the frames for the interrupted session during the next step.
-6. Call the `sl-process` command and provide it with the path to the session directory of the interrupted session.
+7. Call the `sl-process` command and provide it with the path to the session directory of the interrupted session.
 This will preprocess and transfer all collected data to the long-term storage destinations.
 This way, you can preserve any data acquired before the interruption and prepare the system for running the next session.

-***Note!*** If the interruption occurs on the ScanImagePC (Mesoscope) and you use the 'ESC+Q' combination, there is no need to do any of the steps above.
-Using ESC+Q executes a 'graceful' VRPC interruption process which automatically executes the correct shutdown sequence and data preprocessing.

 ### Data preprocessing interruption
 To recover from an error encountered during preprocessing, call the `sl-process` command and provide it with the path to the session directory of the interrupted session.
-The preprocessing pipeline should automatically resume an interrupted runtime.
+The preprocessing pipeline should automatically resume an interrupted runtime from the nearest checkpoint.

 ---